r-azh/Fullstack_JS/Part1/excercise/Readme.md

 Remember to keep your console open at all times.
 If you see this warning in your console:

 Typical source of an error Unchecked runtime.lastError: Could not establish connection.
 Receiving end does not exist. is from a Chrome extension.
 Try going to chrome://extensions/ and try disabling them one by one and refreshing React app page; the error should eventually disappear.

+1.12*: anecdotes step 1

+The world of software engineering is filled with anecdotes that distill timeless truths from our field into short one-liners.

+Expand the following application by adding a button that can be clicked to display a random anecdote from the field of software engineering